Coronavirus COVID-19 News & Resources

 The health and safety of our students and staff is paramount, and Dedham Public Schools continue to actively monitor the news and guidance surrounding COVID-19.

+Remote Learning will continue according to current District Plans.
 Please view the latest updates below.

 Please check back here often!
 This website will continue to post our latest DPS updates, as well as provide additional links and resources for families concerned about the growing spread of this virus.

 Late last Friday (May 8) the Department of Elementary and Secondary Education released correspondence for parents and families regarding the Department’s ongoing guidance.
 This document provides many links for additional information and support for parents as they work to support their children at home during this ongoing closure sequence.
 Please take a moment to review these resources.
 We all know this is a challenging situation for everyone, and we are all doing our best to support students and families' varying needs.
 This certainly applies to parents who are suddenly forced into this home-schooling mandate without consent.
 Perhaps this DESE document will have a nugget of wisdom that resonates with you in your particular situation.
 Thank you for all you are doing and for your best efforts at maintaining sanity for everyone involved.